rkuhlf/soccer-iq/LOG.md

 Trying to find a database provider.
 I can use the netlify functions for free, so I just need sombody who's willing to provide a sqlite file.
 I think that python-anywhere might be the move.
 I think I already have a process running on it.
 Either that or just hosting a database locally on some old computer which would be fun.

+I think I can just use cloud firestore.
+I get a Gigibyte of storage which should really be enough.
+I can also be a bit weird and just make the appropriate database calls from the client.
+That exposes all kinds of exploits (not requiring authentication to use the database) but whatever idc.
+Currently, the firebase app is set to allow anyone to write.
+I should move it into a netlify function so that I can at least restrict it to users of this website and I can guarantee nobody pulls up and deletes the whole database because only my netlify functions can access it.

+Bimingham-leeds 1-2 cross needs to be moved back by a second.